aws-samples/shopfloor-connectivity/docs/targets/aws-s3.md

 ---
 ### ContentType
-Content Type Mime type of S3 object
+Specifies the MIME type (media type) of the data stored in S3 objects.
+This property helps applications correctly interpret the stored data.

+When compression is enabled, the content type is automatically set to the appropriate MIME type for the selected compression method:

+- GZip: "application/gzip"
+- Zip: "application/zip"

+This setting is particularly useful when storing data in specific formats to ensure proper handling by downstream applications.
+Common examples include:

+- XML: "application/xml"
+- YAML: "application/yaml"
+- JSON: "application/json"
+- CSV: "text/csv"

+Optional.
+If not specified, S3 will attempt to determine the content type automatically.

 **Type**: String

-When using compression, the value is set to the mime type of the used compression method.
-The main purpose of this setting is to explicitly set the value in case the data is transformed into a specific format, e.g. xml, yaml

 ---
 ### CredentialProviderClient

-Name of the AWS credential provider client defined in the SFC top level configuration section [AwsIotCredentialProviderClients]
-(../core/sfc-top-level-config.md#AwsIotCredentialProviderClients) obtaining credentials using X.509 certificates from the [AWS IoT credentials provider](../sfc-aws-service-credentials.md).
+The CredentialProviderClient property specifies which AWS credential provider client to use for authentication.
+It references a client defined in the SFC's top-level configuration under [AwsIotCredentialProviderClients](../core/sfc-configuration.md#awsiotcredentialproviderclients) section.
+This client uses X.509 certificates to obtain temporary AWS credentials through the  [AWS IoT credentials provider](../sfc-aws-service-credentials.md).

 If no CredentialProviderClient is configured the [AWS Java SDK credential provider chain is used](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html#credentials-chain)